 5. Rinse your face thoroughly.
 This may take quite a bit of time.
 I take mine off in the shower and lay a warm, wet washcloth on my face while I shampoo.
 Then rinse after it loosens up.

 You can follow with a moisturizer if you like.
 I usually don’t need one.
-You can use these masks once or twice a week.
+You can use your DIY sheet mask once or twice a week.

 Other Mask Uses